Sustainability

 Guiding principles for sustainability

 The philosophy of Pablo Casals, for whom art, humanity and respect for nature were inextricably linked, is the guide that we follow in all our educational and musical activities.
-Consequently, the act of bringing people together by fostering understanding, humanity and tolerance is a material feature of our training concept.
+Bringing people together through active understanding, humanity and tolerance is therefore a central feature of our training concept.
 Kronberg Academy acknowledges its responsibility towards music, people and the planet.
-As a community of shared values, we therefore wish to work together with our artists, sponsors, staff and audiences to make artistic, social and environmental sustainability one of the most important foundations underpinning our actions.
-We urge artists to stand by these principles and, for example when applying to our study programmes, to commit to upholding them and following them to the best of their ability.
+As a community of shared values, we work together with our artists, sponsors, staff and audiences to make social and environmental sustainability one of the most important foundations underpinning our actions, alongside artistic sustainability.
+We encourage our students to embrace these principles and – starting with their application – to actively support them and make every effort to implement them.

 7.1.2.
 Teaching